Cabinet for Health and Family Services

 General SCHIP research starting point with a search engine.

 This page is primarily concerned with current issues and legislation in regard to health coverage.

 This organization is concerned with Title V programs or programs that cover young children and pregnant women.
 Publications and fact sheets are available.

 The organization exists to inform, develop and act on behalf of state health officials.
 The page provides specific information on environmental health, HIV, immunizations, primary care, maternal and child health, adolescent and school health, tobacco control and infectious diseases.

 This Web page focuses on fiscal and budget issues.
 However, there is a start healthy, stay healthy campaign that focuses on SCHIP (State Children's Health Insurance Program) Programs.

 Centers for Medicare & Medicaid Services

-(formerly known as Health Care Financing Administration) The federal agency responsible for the administration and guidance of such programs as Medicaid, Medicare and the State Children's Health Insurance Program (SCHIP).
+(formerly known as the Health Care Financing Administration) The federal agency is responsible for the administration and guidance of such programs as Medicaid, Medicare and the State Children's Health Insurance Program (SCHIP).
 An excellent source for anyone interested in knowing more about these programs.
-Also has state specific information.
+It also has state-specific information.

 Child Care Bureau